How To Stop Enabling Grown Children And Why It’s Important

 - What you would like to teach your adult child.

-- Why it's important to you that the family dynamic change
+- Why you feel it's important to change the family dynamic.

-Now, coming to realize that you may be enabling someone is not an easy thing.
-You will likely need support throughout this journey, as well.
-Therefore, it is important to rely on your family and friends.
-However, it may also be beneficial to find someone neutral to the situation, such as a therapist.
-You can find convenient therapists online here at BetterHelp.
-There are hundreds of licensed online therapists who are waiting to help you.
+Coming to realize that you may be enabling someone is not easy.
+You'll likely need support throughout this journey.
+That's why it's important to rely on your family and friends.
+It may also be beneficial to find someone neutral, such as a therapist.
+You can find convenient therapists online at BetterHelp.
+There are hundreds of licensed online therapists waiting to help.